Majixed/magic/README.rst

     python3 magic.py

 Make sure you have given the bot the correct permissions in your discord server, so that you can use all of its features.
 The bot's default prefix is ``&``, you can change it by editing the ``prefix`` variable in ``config/config.py``.
-To use the LaTeX commands, you must open the Shortcuts app in Split View, so that it may be able to use the shortcut ``pdfpng3`` to convert the generated pdf file to png.
+Run ``&help`` to get a list of all its commands.

 If you have any suggestions or queries, feel free to open an issue.